 Endoscopy.
 This is a common procedure.
 Doctors insert very thin and flexible instruments called endoscopes into your nose.
 One instrument has a small camera lens that sends images back to a screen.
-That way, the doctor can see where your sinuses are blocked and guide the other instruments that gently remove polyps, scar tissue, and other.
+That way, the doctor can see where your sinuses are blocked and guide the other instruments that can gently remove polyps, scar tissue, and other.

 Doctors won’t cut into your skin, so your recovery will be faster and easier.
 Endoscopy is usually done with a local anesthetic, meaning the area will be made numb and you can be awake.
 You’ll likely be able to go home when it’s over.

 Balloon sinuplasty.
 If your doctor doesn’t need to remove anything from your sinuses, you may be a good candidate for this newer type of surgery.

 The doctor puts a thin tube into your nose.
 Attached at one end of it is a small balloon.
-She then guides the balloon to the blocked area inside your nose and inflates it.
+They then guide the balloon to the blocked area inside your nose and inflates it.
 This helps clear the passageway so your sinuses can drain better and you won’t be so congested.

 As with any procedure, you should talk with your doctor first about the risks and benefits.
 Get a second opinion if you still have concerns.

 Depending on the extent of the procedure, you may need what’s called nasal packing.
 This is when your doctor places gauze-like material in the nasal cavity to absorb blood or other fluids right after surgery.
-He will take them out at your next follow-up appointment.
+They will take them out at your next follow-up appointment.
 There are also dissolvable packing materials that don’t need to be removed.

 Some things you’ll need to remember after surgery: